 where $r \geq 2$ is a hyperparameter.
 Setting $r$ large corresponds to letting the largest distances between coupled points dominate the statistic.
 Having set the hyperparameter $r$, we then proceed by searching for the subspaces that maximize the tailedness statistics of each subspace:

 subject to $\boldsymbol{U}$'s orthogonality.
 Optimization can be achieved by alternating gradient ascent and orthogonalization steps.
-Note that for the special case where $r=2$ and $C = 1$, the solution can be more directly found in the eigenvectors of the matrix $\sum_{kl} \gamma_{kl}^\star (x_k-y_l) (x_k-y_l)^\top$ (see Supplementary Note~G).
+Note that for the special case where $r=2$ and $C = 1$, the solution can be found more directly in the eigenvectors of the matrix $\sum_{kl} \gamma_{kl}^\star (x_k-y_l) (x_k-y_l)^\top$ (see \supp{J}).

 It is important to stress that, unlike classical subspace analyses such as PCA and ICA, our proposed \wdsa{} does not simply describe the data.
 Instead, it focuses on directions that are \textit{relevant} to the transport phenomena.
 Conversely, directions of large variance are ignored by our method if they are present both in the source and target data.
+Additionally, the parameter $r$ allows us to control structural properties of these directions.
+While the global aggregation in \cref{eq:fwx-3} requires the $\ell_2$-norm to preserve the Wasserstein distance under rotations, setting $r>2$ rewards localization on a few dominant instance pairs, thereby disentangling distinct sub-shifts.
 Subspace analyses that focus on the target task are a recent direction in Explainable AI (e.g.~\cite{chormaiDisentangledExplanationsNeural2024}), and we hereby provide an instantiation of it to the case of Wasserstein distances.